giladturok/CleanCV/README.md

 - **:books: Automated Bibliography**: Generates a formatted publication list directly from your `.bib` file

-- **:star: Author Highlighting**: Automatically bolds your name in publicatins for easy visibility
+- **:star: Author Highlighting**: Automatically bolds your name in publications for easy visibility

 - **:asterisk: Joint Authorship Support**: Indicates joint first-authors with a designated symbol (*)